Buyers Guides

 • KGR Editor’s Choice for a multi-guitar rack

-We think this guitar stand rack would be best suited to working musicians and anybody else who needs something that’s able to hold up to the kind of abuse that gear is subjected to on tour.
+We think this rack would be best suited to working musicians and anybody else who needs something that’s able to hold up to the kind of abuse that gear is subjected to on tour.
 Having said that, it would work just as well in a home studio.

 Verdict: The Hercules 5-Piece Guitar Rack featured high-quality padding, good stability, and premium construction.
 It is an excellent choice for home and studio use, as well as rehearsal and stage use.